LarsChrWiik/Basic-HTML-and-CSS/JavaScript & Node/HTML with JavaScript - DOM/README.md

 # DOM vs JQuery ($)
-Basicly, **JQuery** should not be used anymore in new Projects unless some particular code relies on JQuery, such as Bootstrap.
-JQuery has long been used to support the DOM, but recent updates of DOM functionality has made **JQuery less relevant** since several of the features that where unique with JQuery is now part of the DOM functionality.
+JQuery has long been used to support the DOM, but recent updates has made **JQuery less relevant** since several of the features that where unique with JQuery is now part of vanilla JavaScript.
 * **JQuery.AJAX** can be replaced with **fetch**.
 * **jQuery animations** can now be done in the browser using **CSS Transitions** or **CSS Animations**.